greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-enable.html.md

 Set the server configuration parameter optimizer for the Greenplum Database system.

-1. Log into the Greenplum Database master host as `gpadmin`, the Greenplum Database administrator.
+1. Log into the Greenplum Database coordinator host as `gpadmin`, the Greenplum Database administrator.
 2. Set the values of the server configuration parameters.
 These Greenplum Database gpconfig utility commands sets the value of the parameters to `on`:

     ```
     $ gpconfig -c optimizer -v on --masteronly
     ```

 3. Restart Greenplum Database.
-This Greenplum Database gpstop utility command reloads the `postgresql.conf` files of the master and segments without shutting down Greenplum Database.
+This Greenplum Database gpstop utility command reloads the `postgresql.conf` files of the coordinator and segments without shutting down Greenplum Database.

     ```
     gpstop -u